elodiegermani/self_taught_decoding/README.md

 At each step, you might have to answer y/n, answer yes any time to properly do the install.

 ### Download necessary data

+First, download the files and results stored in Zenodo.
+To launch the notebooks, you first need to download these derived data [here](https://doi.org/10.5281/zenodo.7046056).

 Using the notebook `src/download_and_preprocess_data_notebook.ipynb`, necessary data will be downloaded and preprocessed.

 ### Table 1